Icofunding/0xProject.contracts/README.md

 [![Slack Status](http://slack.0xProject.com/badge.svg)](http://slack.0xProject.com)

 [0x](https://0xProject.com) is an open protocol that facilitates trustless and low-friction exchange of Ethereum-based assets.
 This repository contains the system of Ethereum smart contracts comprising 0x protocol's shared settlement layer, native token (ZRX) and decentralized governance structure.
 Truffle is used for deployment.
-Mocha and Chai are used for unit tests.
+Mocha is used for unit tests.

 ## Architecture